capitalisttofu/stock-market-streaming-app/README.md

 This can be done with
 `docker build -t my-pyflink-image:latest ./pyflink_image`

-They can be simplfy spun up with `docker-compose up`.
+Then one can simplfy spin up kafka and the flink nodes with `docker-compose up`.

 Instructions on provisioning the partition and topics of the kafka cluster can be found in the `backend/README.md` file.

+Instructions on running pyflink jobs can be found in the `flink_app/README.md` file.

-The fink dashboard is available at `http://localhost:8081/#/overview`
+The flink dashboard is available at `http://localhost:8081/#/overview`